 If you’re into Mexican-inspired meals, also be sure to check out our 5-Ingredient Ginger Beer Margaritas, Watermelon Margaritas, 1-Pot Vegan Barbacoa, Black Bean Butternut Squash Enchiladas, Mexican Quinoa Salad with Orange Lime Dressing, Quinoa Black Bean Salad Cups, Vegan Mexican 7-Layer Dip, Easy Red Salsa, Garlicky Guacamole with Plantain Chips, 3-Ingredient Plantain Tortillas, Roasted Jalapeño Vegan Queso, and Mexican Green Chili Veggie Burgers!

-- 1 small head cauliflower, chopped into bite-sizes pieces (smaller pieces roast more quickly!)
+- 2 small heads cauliflower (chopped into bite-sized pieces // smaller pieces roast more quickly!)

 - 1/4 tsp smoked paprika